temideveloper/Rs-App-Guides/TemiWayFinder/README.md

 ## Why should I use TemiWayFinder?

 Perhaps you are a business owner and you would like to offer visitors who enter your physical store/facility a service that can bring them to a location of their choice?
-Temi Announcer allows you to add a description and an image to a location saved in temi, so that visitors have a better idea of where to go, and they can select that location for temi to escort them there.
+TemiWayFinder allows you to add a description and an image to a location saved in temi, so that visitors have a better idea of where to go, and they can select that location for temi to escort them there.